By Melissa Spear

 A first coat of asphalt was laid down on the entrance and drop-off area in front of the building the day before asphalt plants closed for the winter.
 The final coat will go on in April just before we occupy the building.
 Once the weather turned cold most building materials left outside were stored away and the construction area cleaned up.
 The construction site is still somewhat hidden behind a fence, but you can almost tell what the lower campus and the completed building will look and feel like once we are done – and they are going to look amazing, thanks to the incredible work of architects at Gray Organschi and Landscape Architect Mark Papa.

 While things are quiet on the outside of the new building right now, work continues apace on the inside.
 Most of the mechanical systems are in place and sheetrock is being installed.
 I don’t know whether to be happy or sad to see all the mechanicals hidden away behind sheet-rocked walls.
-It was truly amazing to actually SEE the inner workings of the systems that will heat and cool the structure, provide electricity, gas and water, keep us connected to the internet, maintain air quality, provide security, and fight fires should any occur.
+It was truly amazing to actually SEE the inner workings of the systems that will heat and cool the structure, provide electricity, gas and water, keep us connected to the internet, maintain air quality, provide security and Professional Knoxville HVAC Repair Company assistance whenever the need arises.
 When looking at the maze of pipes, conduit and ducts I could not help but gain tremendous respect for the contractors who had to work in a highly coordinated manner to get them all properly installed…and for Newfield Construction’s site supervisor, Steve Khare, who kept everyone on task.

 Also hidden from view is the air-tight envelope and insulation that creates a super-insulated enclosure – guaranteeing that this new building requires very little energy to heat and cool.
 Careful design of daylighting has also minimized the need for artificial lighting.
 What energy is needed to heat, cool and light the building is supplied by geothermal wells and photovoltaic panels so that we will be required to purchase very little energy off the grid.